Best Affordable Places to Live in Montana in 2025

 Best Places to Live in Montana

 Montana is a nature lover’s paradise.
-Although it’s more expensive than neighboring states like North Dakota and Wyoming, and the cost of living in Montana is higher than in those states, for families and individuals who want to live in the mountains, Montana has a lot to offer.
-For instance, it’s a much more affordable alternative than Washington state or Oregon.
-And it’s got just as much stunning wilderness to explore.
+Although it’s more expensive than neighboring North Dakota, the cost of living in Montana is lower than in nearby Wyoming.
+For families and individuals who want to live in the mountains, Montana has a lot to offer.

 💡 Quick Tip: Buying a home shouldn’t be aggravating.
 SoFi’s online mortgage application is quick and simple, with dedicated Mortgage Loan Officers to guide you through the process.